zelanISAK/unit-1/Projects/readme.md

 7. EXTRAS
     * Error messages
         * Create a function to check if it's an int & if it fits the ranges
-        * Create a function to check if its a string
+        * Create a function to check if its a string & if it's the correct spelling
+        * What if its the incorrect spelling?
+Print (Do you mean "...")
+OR create an error message and go back to the input line.
     * //